 • Examine the promising molecularly targeted approaches to breast cancer management and ongoing pivotal trials

-CONTINUING MEDICAL EDUCATION [if applicable]

-prIME Oncology is accredited by the Accreditation Council for Continuing Medical Education (ACCME®) to provide continuing medical education for physicians.

-prIME Oncology designates this live activity for a maximum of XX AMA PRA Category 1 Credits™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-METHOD OF PARTICIPATION [if applicable]

-There are no fees for participating in and receiving CME credit for this activity.
-In order to receive credit, participants must successfully complete the online post test and activity evaluation.
-Your participation in this CME activity will be recorded in prIME Oncology's database.
-However, upon request, your CME credit certificate will be emailed to you.
-Technical requirements may be found under the Terms of Use.

-Links to the posttest are available on the video player pages.

-In order to receive credit, participants must successfully complete the online posttest with XX% or higher.

 DISCLOSURES [if applicable]

 Disclosure of Relevant Financial Relationships

 prIME Oncology assesses relevant financial relationships with its instructors, planners, managers, and other individuals who are in a position to control the content of activities.
 Any potential conflicts of interest that are identified are thoroughly vetted by prIME Oncology for fairness, balance, and scientific objectivity of data, as well as patient care recommendations. prIME Oncology is committed to providing its learners with high-quality activities and related materials that promote improvements or quality in healthcare and not a specific proprietary business interest of a commercial entity.